Jaslyn1191/hellohackers/README.md

 **4. Android Studio**
 Used to develop and test the mobile application interface.

-**5. Flutter**
-Used to develop the cross-platform mobile application interface.
-Flutter enables smooth UI rendering and seamless communication with the backend services.

 ## Implementation Details & Innovation
 ### System Architecture